How to Get Started Rock Climbing: A Complete Beginner’s Guide

 You’ll notice different climbs are labeled with different difficulties.
 For a full list of explanations, check out our article here.

 Now You Know How to Get Started For Rockclimbing

 And that’s it!
-You know your basic terms and your basic gear, so you’re ready to start climbing!
+You know you’re basic terms and you’re basic gear, so you’re ready to start climbing!

 If you were wondering how to get started rock climbing, now you know!
 Start at a local gym and make friends who enjoy the sport.
 Take classes, but most importantly, practice, practice, practice.

 Rock climbing is an amazing, challenging, sport.
 It’s one that takes time and dedication to improve on.

 Don’t feel like you’re not making progress.
 Instead, enjoy your time on the wall and know each route helps you get a little better.

 Don’t forget to sign up for our newsletter so you always get the latest content and deals.